risoflora/libsagui/docs/INSTALL.md

 make uninstall
 ```

-# Missing steps for your system?
+## Request steps for your system

-If you want the steps to install Sagui on your system and they are not available yet, feel free to contribute to this project by adding and publishing them on this page.
+If you want the steps to install Sagui on your system and they are not available
+yet, feel free to contribute to this project by adding and publishing them on
+this page.